Endilll/exprcpp/README.md

 5. Add `-DLLVM_TARGETS_TO_BUILD=X86` to limit range of LLVM targets to just x86 (includes x86_64).

 ## Future Development
-1. Add more checks.
-2. Allow keeping C++ code in a separate file, specifying just function names in Python code.
+1. Allow keeping C++ code in a separate file, specifying just function names in Python code.
-3. C++20 support.
+2. Migrate to C++20.
-4. FP16 support.
+3. FP16 support.
-5. STL support.
+4. STL support.

 ## Feedback
 Thank you for getting this far.
 User feedback is what I'm always lacking, so feel free to join [this Telegram chat](https://t.me/vspreview_chat) to contact me on anything.
 Feedback could also make future plans become a reality sooner.